 ARCOTEL accepts test reports from various testing agencies*, user manual(s), data sheet(s) and external/internal pictures to issue a certificate of homologation.
-If a device does not utilize any technologies (Wireless products, telecommunication terminal equipment, cellular, satellite, and other PSTN) than ARCOTEL will issue a No Homologation letter.
+If a device does not use any technologies (wireless products, telecommunication terminal equipment, cellular, satellite, and other PSTN) then ARCOTEL will issue a No Homologation letter.

-*Contact LARCG for an extensive list of acceptable testing agencies.
+*Contact us for a list of acceptable testing agencies.